u-quark/qmk_firmware/keyboards/subsurface/readme.md

 These configuration files are specifically for the Subsurface keyboard.
 This code was derived from the Atreus firmware, particularly the tshort keymap.

-The default keyboard also includes a steno keymap.

 This keyboard uses a TEENSY 2++.

 To build the firmware binary hex file with a keymap just do `make` with `KEYMAP` option like: